spttruong/icd-code-logistic-regression/README.md

 - PySpark (3.0.1) - https://spark.apache.org/downloads.html

 ## Lessons Learned (Pros/Cons)
-- MIMIC-IV is a clean, highly organized, and well-documented dataset so researchers can hit the floor running.
+- MIMIC-IV is a clean, highly organized, and well-documented dataset so researchers can hit the floor running
-- My code demo implementation is not very efficient or optimized.
+- My code demo implementation is not very efficient or optimized
-- The accuracy of the model is highly dependent on a large dataset.
+- The accuracy of the model is highly dependent on a large dataset
-- Larger patient datasets contain more recorded occurrences of varied diagnoses while a smaller dataset may lack in this regard.
+- Larger patient datasets contain more recorded occurrences of varied diagnoses while a smaller dataset may lack in this regard
-- A key limitation is the fact that the resulting co-diagnoses are representative only of the patient population of that specific medical center.
-For a more robust representation, the dataset needs to be bigger and include different populations.
+- A key limitation is the fact that the resulting co-diagnoses are representative only of the patient population of that specific medical center
+  - For a more robust representation, the dataset needs to be bigger and include different populations

 ## References
 MIMIC-IV Dataset and Documentation: